 Federal Regulation Title 30 CFR Part 250 Subpart K Oil and Gas Requirements require operators to meter flare and vent gas volumes for deepwater facilities processing more than an average of 2000 barrels per day during a calendar month.
 As stated by 30 CFR 250.1163 (a) (2), “The flare/vent meters must measure all flared and vented gas within 5 percent accuracy.”

 Crude Oil Extraction

-During petroleum crude oil extraction, natural gas is commonly produced.
+Natural gas is commonly produced during petroleum crude oil extraction.
 When oil is pumped from the ground, it typically contains water and natural gas.
 For oil and natural gas to be considered pipeline quality, they must be separated by a separator.
-Here the gas is removed and sent to a separate pipeline while the remaining oil and water are heated and treated, separating the oil and water.
+Here, the gas is removed and sent to a separate pipeline while the remaining oil and water are heated and treated, separating the oil and water.
 Residual natural gas or hydrocarbons are generally vented to the atmosphere or processed further while the oil goes to storage tanks.
-The vented vapors are typically low flow within small pipes (4”).
+The vented vapors typically have a low flow within small pipes (4”).
 Alternatively, when oil wells lack the infrastructure required to recover the natural gas, typically because the wells are in remote locations, much of the associated gas is flared as waste gas.

 Oil Refineries and Chemical Plants

 The facility may have a flare system with multiple branch lines connecting secondary process units to the main flare header at refineries.
 The waste gas would be recycled throughout this system through a vapor recovery system where the gas is recovered and returned to the process operation.
 As previously indicated, TMFMs are not traditionally suitable for accurate emission measurement or obtaining a mass balance for the main flare header due to the extreme variations in gas composition.
 TMFMs can be used in refineries or chemical plants to detect which specific operation sends the gas flow to the flare.